LewisLebentz/LewisLebentz.github.io/_posts/2017-01-29-aws-lambda-hipchat.md

 Now, set the Handler to the functionName.post so in my case, HipChat-Post.post

-Select '_Choose an existing role_' then select the role called '_lambda_basic_execution_'.
+Select _Choose an existing role_ then select the role called _lambda_basic_execution_.

 ![]({{site.baseurl}}/images/Screen%20Shot%202017-01-29%20at%2016.42.01.png)

-Leave all other options as default, and click '_Next_' at the bottom of the page.
-Then scroll down and click '_Create function_'.
+Leave all other options as default, and click _Next_ at the bottom of the page.
+Then scroll down and click _Create function_.

 Congratulations, you have created your first Lambda function!

 ![]({{site.baseurl}}/images/Screen%20Shot%202017-01-29%20at%2016.46.27.png)

-Select '_Test_' at the top of the page, it will ask you for input, but we don't need any, so leave the options as default and click '_Save and Test_'.
+Select _Test_ at the top of the page, it will ask you for input, but we don't need any, so leave the options as default and click _Save and Test_.

 You should now see 'Success' output to the execution results, and your message in HipChat!